igsr/gca_1000genomes_website/forge-analysis.md

 Alternatively there may be no enrichment and all points will be blue below the Z score thresholds.
 This could be because there is no regulatory component underlying the GWAS association, or because the relevant tissue is not present in the available functional element datasets, or for other technical reasons (e.g. too few overlaps or wrong genome build).

-A set of example analyses of GWAS studies from the  [NCBI GWAS catalog [Accessed 07/08/2013]](http://www.genome.gov/gwastudies) are available in the [GWAS catalog examples](http://www.1000genomes.org/forge-gwas-catalog-example-gallery) and [gallery](http://www.1000genomes.org/forge-results), and also at [http://iandunham.github.io/gallery/](http://iandunham.github.io/gallery/).
+A set of example analyses of GWAS studies from the  [NCBI GWAS catalog [Accessed 07/08/2013]](http://www.genome.gov/gwastudies) are available in the [GWAS catalog examples](http://www.1000genomes.org/forge-gwas-catalog-example-gallery), and also at [http://iandunham.github.io/gallery/](http://iandunham.github.io/gallery/).

 **<a name="Inputs"></a>Inputs**